binnes/esp8266Workshop/part2/CERT1.md

 When a server connects using SSL/TLS it presents its own certificate for verification.
 The client uses its local CA certificate store to validate the certificate presented by the server is authentic, by validating that a known CA signed the certificate.

+Part of the certificate verification process checks that the certificate is in data (not before the start time of the certificate and not after certificate expiry time), so the ESP8266 needs to know the correct date/time.
+The Network Time Protocol can be used to get the correct time from Internet servers.

 You have already uploaded the CA certificate to the ESP8266, so now the code needs to be updated to load the certificate from the flash file system and switch to using a SSL/TLS connection.

 Make the following code changes:

 - Add an include at the top of the file to access the file system : `#include <FS.h>`
+- Add an include after the **ESP8266WiFi.h** include to add time : `#include <time.h>`
 - Change the MQTT_PORT to use the secure port 8883 : `#define MQTT_PORT 8883`
 - Add a new #define to name the CA certificate : `#define CA_CERT_FILE "/rootCA_certificate.der"`
 - Change the wifiClient to use the secure version : `WiFiClientSecure wifiClient;`
+- Add #define to set timezone offset : `#define TZ_OFFSET -5  //Hours timezone offset to GMT (without daylight saving time)`
+- Add #define to set day light saving offset : `#define TZ_DST    60  //Minutes timezone offset for Daylight saving`

 - Modify the MQTT connection code in the setup() function to establish a secure connection:

 ```C++